iamnasirudeen/deel-assesment/README.md

 When you have finished the assignment, zip your repo (make sure to include .git folder) and send us the zip.

 Thank you and good luck! 🙏

+## Improvements that can be made

+1. **Casing Consistency**:
+   There is inconsistent casing across the codebase.
+Some parts of the schema use PascalCase while the majority use camelCase.
+Consistency in naming conventions is crucial for code readability and maintainability.
+Adopting a uniform casing style throughout the codebase would improve clarity and reduce potential confusion.

+2. **TypeScript Adoption**:
+   The use of a typed language like TypeScript can significantly increase developer productivity by providing type safety and better tooling support.
+It also facilitates collaboration within teams by providing clearer contracts and reducing runtime errors.
+Migrating the codebase to TypeScript would enhance the overall development experience.

+3. **Use of Transactions in Database seeder and use of bulk writes inside of duplicate Model.create**:
+   Wrap the seeding process in a transaction to ensure that either all data is inserted successfully or none at all.
+This can prevent partial data insertion in case of an error.